OctagonAI/octagon-earnings-transcripts-mcp/README.md

 ## Get Your Octagon API Key

-To use Octagon Earnings Transcripts MCP, you need to:
+To use Octagon Transcripts MCP, you need to:

 1. Sign up for a free account at [Octagon](https://app.octagonai.co/signup/?redirectToAfterSignup=https://app.octagonai.co/api-keys)
 2. After logging in, from left menu, navigate to **API Keys**